whoschek/bzfs/README.md

 # Design Aspects

 * Rsync'ish look and feel.
+* Supports a variety of powerful include/exclude filters that can be combined to select which datasets, snapshots and properties to replicate or delete or compare.
 * Supports pull, push, pull-push and local transfer mode.
 * Prioritizes safe, reliable and predictable operations.
 Clearly separates read-only mode, append-only mode and delete mode.